 “the stewardship and use of forests and forest lands in a way, and at a rate, that maintains their biodiversity, productivity, regeneration capacity, vitality and their potential to fulfill, now and in the future, relevant ecological, economic and social functions, at local, national, and global levels, and that does not cause damage to other ecosystems”.

 The first two set of Guidelines were agreed within the two Resolutions on “General Guidelines for Sustainable Forest Management” and “General Guidelines for Conservation of Biological Diversity of European Forests” in Helsinki in 1993.
-Besides them, FOREST EUROPE has elaborated “Pan-European Operational Level Guidelines for Sustainable Forest Management”, endorsed at the Lisbon Ministerial Conference in 1998, elaborated to promote SFM in Europe by translating international commitments down to the level of forest management practises and planning, and the “Pan-European Guidelines for Afforestation and Reforestation”.
+Besides them, FOREST EUROPE has elaborated “Pan-European Operational Level Guidelines for Sustainable Forest Management”, endorsed at the Lisbon Ministerial Conference in 1998, elaborated to promote SFM in Europe by translating international commitments down to the level of forest management practices and planning, and the “Pan-European Guidelines for Afforestation and Reforestation”.

 Criteria and indicators have been also adopted and continuously revised to promote sustainable forest management and facilitate the evaluation of progress towards it.
 The six Pan-European criteria for SFM are: